Sitting there quietly, time passed for a while. Delilah’s mother, Grace, was fidgety—nervous. It didn’t take a genius to figure out why.

 “I can’t do that.”

-“Okay, so what are you getting at…” The chief shot to shut me down.
+“Okay, so what are you getting at…” The Lieutenant shot to shut me down.
 His breath was full of ale.
 “What do you want from me?
 You only ever want to talk when it is the case.
 Get on with it…”

 “The department will handle my fees on her behalf.”